matteo6198/progetto-sdp/REPORT.md

 The first time that a process makes an access to a page belonging to the text segment, a new entry must be inserted in the TLB.
 The dirty bit is set if and only if the page can be written.
-Thus, if the process tries to write a page that is in the TLB without the dirty bit set, the MMU generates a EX MOD exception, than the kernel kills the process.
+Thus, if the process tries to write a page that is in the TLB without the dirty bit set, the MMU generates a EX MOD exception, then the kernel kills the process.